-4.4 Accuracy and Loss Curves Analysis for Proposit Hybrid ConvViT Model
+Accuracy and Loss Curves Analysis for Proposed Hybrid ConvViT Model

-We also analyzed the training and validation curves of the est-performing model (Hybrid ConvViT) across 12 epochs to further understand the learning dynamics and the generalization behavior of the best-performing model.
-Figure 10(a) shows the training and validation accuracy trend as well and Figure 10(b) shows the loss curves.
+We also analyzed the training and validation curves of the best-performing model (Hybrid ConvViT) across 12 epochs to further understand the learning dynamics and the generalization behavior of the best-performing model.
+Fig 10(a) shows the training and validation accuracy trend as well, and Fig 10(b) shows the loss curves.

-From Figure 9(a), it is evident that the tradical accuracy keeps increasing from about 25% to about 90%, however, the validation accuracy starts at about 60% and rises to sout 88%, then decreases slightly in the last epoch.
-This implies that the model had learned these discriminate features from the training data early on and then generalized to the mid-epochs well.
-However, there is a sign of matter than the slight dip in validation accuracy, but overall, the trend is still consistent and stable.
+From Fig 9(a), it is evident that the training accuracy keeps increasing from about 25% to about 90%, however, the validation accuracy starts at about 65% and rises to about 88%, then decreases slightly in the last epoch.
+This implies that the model had learned these discriminative features from the training data early on and then generalized to the mid-epochs well.
+However, there is a sign of minimal overfitting in the slight dip in validation accuracy, but overall, the trend is still consistent and stable.